nvsthinh/AI_Pytorch/supervised_learning/machine_learning/svm/README.md

 This implementation of SVM uses PyTorch to perform the necessary computations and optimizations.

 ### 2.1.
 Files
-- `svm.py`: Contains the PyTorch implementation of Support Vector Machine.
+- `svm.py`: Contains the PyTorch implementation of Support Vector Machine and Loss function.
 - `notebook/SVM_Model_with_PyTorch_on_MNIST.ipynb`: A Jupyter notebook demonstrating the SVM implementation with detailed explanations and visualizations.

 ## 3. How to Use